Introduction

 With the Fourier series and the

-Fourier transform in hand, the toolkit of Fourier
+Fourier transform in hand, the toolkit of

-Plancherel's identity, convolution as pointwise multiplication, and the FFT cover what most CS curricula
+Orthogonal decomposition, Plancherel's identity, convolution as pointwise multiplication, and

-treat as the entirety of the subject — Fourier as the engine of signal processing, image compression,
+the FFT cover what most CS curricula treat as the entirety of the subject.
+Fourier is the engine

-and spectral algorithms.
-Yet a question implicit in our earlier development of Fourier series remains
+of signal processing, image compression, and spectral algorithms.
+Yet a question implicit in our

-unanswered: what was Fourier analysis invented for?
+for?
 The present page returns to that original purpose.
-We use the Fourier
+We use the Fourier machinery

-machinery already built to solve a partial differential equation.
+already built to solve a partial differential equation.

 Until recently, partial differential equations sat outside the CS mainstream.
-PDEs were the province
+PDEs were the

-to acoustics and electromagnetism, the Laplace equation to electrostatics and fluid flow.
-A CS student
+wave equation to acoustics and electromagnetism, the Laplace equation to electrostatics and

-might encounter a discretized PDE in a numerical methods elective, but the continuous theory itself
+fluid flow.
+A CS student might encounter a discretized PDE in a numerical methods elective, but

-rarely entered the curriculum.
-This perception has been overturned by developments of the past several
+This perception has been overturned by developments of the deep-learning era.
+The forward

-years.
-The forward process of a diffusion
+process of a diffusion generative

-dismissed as a physicist's concern, has become impossible for the ML researcher to ignore.
+has become impossible for the ML researcher to ignore.

 The heat equation